-- Debt service payments are made from the following sources:
+Debt service payments are made from the following sources:

-(a) Property as xecorded in the Debt Service Fund.

-(b) Lease revenues from participating departments in the General, Special Revenue and Enterprise Funds.

-(c) Revenues recorded in the Special Revenue Funds.

-(d) Revenues recorded in the Special Revenue Funds.

-(e) Revenues recorded in the General Funds.

-(e) Hotel bases and other revenues recorded in the General and Special Revenue Funds.

-(f) User-charge reimbursements from the General, Special Revenue and Enterprise Funds.
+Property tax recorded in the Debt Service Fund.
+Property tax recorded in the Debt Service Fund.
+Lease revenues from participating departments in the General.
+Special Revenue and Enterprise Funds.
+Revenues recorded in the Special Revenue Funds.
+Revenues recorded in the General Fund.
+Hotel taxes and other revenues recorded in the General and Special Revenue Funds.
+User-charge reimbursements from the General.
+Special Revenue and Enterprise Funds.

-Internal Service Funds serve primarily the governmental funds, Accordingly, long-term liabilities for the Internal Service Funds are included in the above amounts.
+Internal Service Funds serve primarily the governmental funds.
+Accordingly, long-term liabilities for the Internal Service Funds are included in the above amounts.